 subsystem is not a configurable type of node which serves for the model structure organization allowing to unite parameters in groups.

-In establishing new commands, parameters and events in the model, "inheritance" is always performed from the basic protocol.
+In establishing new commands, parameters, and events in the model, "inheritance" is always performed from the basic protocol.
 To create a new command, it is necessary to "inherit" from the basic command of the protocol on which the device operates, and enter the arguments with which the one or several commands will execute.
 In a similar way, it works for the events and the parameters.
 For example, if data is transmitted from the device to the platform and back via the MQTT protocol, it is necessary to specify the data source for the arguments.
-In case of MQTT this source is called a topic by which the data is transmitted.
+In the case of MQTT, this source is called a topic by which the data is transmitted.

 For the convenience of subsequent use of the model parameters newly created, it is better to give them associative names.
-The identifier of the parameter is applied for normalization in json as an argument key.
+The identifier of the parameter is applied for normalization in JSON as an argument key.
 Eventually, the structure of data acquired as a result of the normalization will correspond with the model structure.

 Configuring of the model for specified protocols is considered in the section of examples.

 ATTENTION!
-If a user does not have appropriate access rights to the device model which is assigned to the control object, the rendering of interfaces associated with the data viewing will not be performed.
+If a user does not have appropriate access rights to the device model, which is assigned to the control object, the rendering of interfaces associated with the data viewing will not be performed.

 The virtual model creation of a physical device includes the next steps: